astyagun/docker-rails-development/README.md

-# Docker Rails development
+# Docker Rails development environment

 Docker based Rails development environment for macOS

-Depends on [docker-sync](http://docker-sync.io) to share source code between host and containers.
-At least until the native solution is as fast on macOS (see related Docker for Mac [issue](https://github.com/docker/for-mac/issues/77)).
+Depends on [docker-sync](http://docker-sync.io) to share source code between host and containers, which is the most performant way currently

 ## Installation